rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 The second parameter determines the log level: debug, info, notice, warn, error, crit, alert or emerg (see syslog chapter of our admin guide).

-Logs can be sent to syslog using the “syslog:” prefix.
+The function of sending logs to syslog is with the “syslog:” prefix.

 ```bash
 access_log syslog:server=192.168.1.100:5514,tag=nginx debug;